DIDSR/DICaugment/README.md

 - **Dimensionality** is a key difference as Albumentations and most other augmentation libraries do not support volumetric images while Albumentations3D is specifically tailored for these types of images

 - The **backbone** of Albumentations mainly relies on operations in the [openCV](https://opencv.org/) framework while Albumentations relies on [SciPy](https://scipy.org/).
+As Albumentations3D is specifically designed to operate on multidimensional data SciPY is used throughout the library.
-While this is a known performance downside, many three-dimensional operations are not possible with openCV.
-For this reason, SciPy is used throughout the library for consistency and certain operations that are acheivable through openCV will be implemented in the future.
+In the future, certain operations that are acheivable through openCV will be implemented.